haxiomic/gltoolbox/notes/WEBGL-API-NOTES.md

 		- _cannot_ be used as a sampler in a shader (=no rtt)
 		- useful for fast transfer operations
-		- can store depth or stencil, not good for post processing */
+		- can store depth or stencil, not good for post processing

+		DrawArrays draws using only the buffer bound to ARRAY_BUFFER DrawElements uses the ARRAY_BUFFER as a vertex lookup and ELEMENT_ARRAY_BUFFER as a list of indices */

 //------------ Untouched in Nucleus ------------ //